David17c/Dfetch/README.md

 ${bright_white}       '.-MMMM${green}``--:::::--``${bright_white}MMMM-.'
 ${bright_white}            '-MMMMMMMMMMMMM-'
 ${bright_white}               ``-:::::-``
-accentcolor: green
+accent_color: green
 ```

-At the bottom of the file add an accentcolor: `accentcolor: green`.
+At the bottom of the file add an accent_color: `accent_color: green`.
 This is the color given to the info module labels.

-Now in the config file add / edit `customascii: PATH_TO_FILE`.
+Now in the config file add / edit `custom_ascii: PATH_TO_FILE`.
 Dfetch should now be using your ASCII art.